Colombian Rebel Group Calls Temporary Ceasefire Over Pandemic - UrduPoint

 Colombian Rebel Group Calls Temporary Ceasefire Over Pandemic

-The rebels said they would unilaterally suspend military action from April 1 to the end of the month "as a humanitarian gesture."
+The rebels said they would unilaterally suspend military action from April 1 "as a humanitarian gesture."
 The statement was disseminated by a group of Colombian senators who are seeking to establish a peace process with the group.

 The National Liberation Army, the group's formal name, noted a recent appeal by UN Secretary-General Antonio Guterres for a halt to conflicts worldwide as nations grapple with the pandemic, and said that Colombian organizations had made similar requests.

-He said it would also respond similarly to drug trafficking groups with whom it vies for control in various places around the country.
+He said it would also respond similarly to drug trafficking groups with whom it vies for control in some areas.

 "We call on the government of (President Ivan) Duque to order its troops to remain in barracks," the statement said, and urged him to reactivate contacts with its representatives in Havana to negotiate a bilateral truce.